-At INNER ACTION, we expect a lot of ourselves when it comes to meeting the demands of this research into learning
+We expect a lot of ourselves when it comes to meeting the demands of this research into learning

 This means for instance that you will experience that we demand things of you as a participant, that we ask questions and that we involve you and let you work with challenging tasks.

 The teaching takes its starting point in the daily challenges and current situation of the company, and all theoretical messages are presented to you in simple and useable models.